SNNJM/FreeRTOS_STM32F411_BMP280_AutoZero/README.md

 These value were tested based on the location that I am sitting that time.
 It may differs from location to location.

+The Test Data in Excel file is the movement data from Ground floor up to 3rd floor and lastly stopped at 1st floor.

 ## Requirements

  **1 STM32F411**